Contents

 Project validation and verification must incorporate site visits to project facilities in accordance with the requirements of ISO 14064-3, 6.1.4.2, including, at a minimum, site visits during validation and initial verification to the biomass processing site and the biomass injection site.
 Validators should, whenever possible, observe operation of the biomass processing and injection to ensure full documentation of process inputs and outputs through visual observation.

-Verifier Qualifications & Requirements
+Verifier Qualifications and Requirements

 Ownership

 CDR via biomass injection is often a result of a multi-step process (such as biomass growth, harvesting, transport, processing, injection, and storage), with activities in each step managed and operated by a different operator, company, or owner.
 When there are multiple parties involved in the process (e.g., forestry owner or injection site operator), and to avoid double counting of net CO2e removals, a single Project Proponent must be specified contractually as the sole owner of the Credits.
-Contracts must comply with all requirements defined in Section 3.1 of the Isometric Standard.
+Contracts must comply with all requirements defined in the Isometric Standard.

 Additionality